 - Help build a community where sexist and violent behavior is not tolerated.

-- Donate your time or money to an organization helping to respond to the needs of women experiencing violence.
+- Donate time or money to an organization responding to the needs of women experiencing violence.